ameerhamza0334/demorepo/README.md

 # demo
-This is my demo repository for git training
+This is my demo repository for git training.